Nyota Uhura: Depiction

 Uhura has a smaller role in the first, second and third films.
 Uhura's Song, a novel published in 1985, developed her character further, placing her at the center of the action and introducing Uhura's interest in alien languages.
 Elements from this novel influenced her depiction in later films and novels.

 Following these events and the destruction of the Enterprise, Uhura joins her crewmates on a stolen Klingon ship amid a crisis on Earth in Star Trek IV: The Voyage Home.
 Traveling to the 20th century, they attempt to save a pair of humpback whales in order to repopulate the species.
 During a trip to San Francisco, Uhura and Pavel Chekov infiltrate the aircraft carrier USS Enterprise and use emissions from the carrier's nuclear reactor to recharge the Klingon vessel's power supply.
 Kirk and Spock then procure the whales so the crew can return to the 23rd century and save Earth.

 In light of their heroics, Starfleet Command exonerates Uhura and the rest of Kirk's crew for their illegal activities.
 Kirk is demoted to the rank of captain after a prior promotion to admiral, but is assigned to command the USS Enterprise-A. Uhura joins Kirk's crew, and once again serves as chief communications officer throughout the events of Star Trek V: The Final Frontier and Star Trek VI: The Undiscovered Country.
 In The Final Frontier, a romantic interest between Uhura and Montgomery Scott is briefly implied while Uhura seemingly is under the influence of Sybok, but the subplot is never fully developed in the following movies, leading the viewer to assume that the pair continues as friends.

-A hidden Star Trek: Picard season 2 Easter egg reveals Nichelle Nichols’ Uhura became a starship captain after The Undiscovered Country.
+A hidden Star Trek: Picard season 2 Easter egg reveals Nichelle Nichols’ Uhura became a starship captain after The Undiscovered Country, where Cadet Jean-Luc Picard first experienced lightspeed travel.